The Vampire Diaries: Critical response

-The Vampire Diaries initially received mixed reviews, which through the course of the show, improved significantly.
+Reviews for The Vampire Diaries were initially mixed but improved significantly through the course of the show.
 Metacritic gave the show a score of 57 (out of 100) based on reviews from 31 critics, indicating "mixed or average reviews".
-Entertainment Weekly gave the pilot a B+, declaring that the show "signals a welcome return to form for writer-producer Kevin Williamson."
+Entertainment Weekly gave the pilot a B+, declaring that the show "signals a welcome return to form for writer-producer Kevin Williamson".
 Reviewer, Ken Tucker, ended his review by writing that "Diaries promises us a season of sharp-tongued amusement."
 Linda Stasi of the New York Post gave the premiere a perfect score, saying that she was "hooked after one episode".
 Stasi praised the pacing of the episode and the "vicious, bloody vamp action," which "starts in the opening scene and continues throughout The Vampire Diaries with such ferocity and speed that it's truly scary."
 Conversely, San Francisco Chronicle's Tim Goodman, gave the episode a highly critical review, calling the series "awful".
 Goodman disliked the dialogue and hoped that the extras on Buffy the Vampire Slayer would "return en masse to eat the cast of Vampire Diaries, plus any remaining scripts."

 Many TV critics felt the series improved with each episode.
 Sarah Hughes of The Independent says The Vampire Diaries turns into "a well-crafted, interestingly developed series" despite a mediocre opening episode.
 The New York Post also praised the portrayal of Elena, finding the character to be a strong-minded woman who did not allow her feelings for her boyfriend to control her.
 Karla Peterson of The San Diego Union-Tribune said that "the supernatural drama is a first-class production, featuring an insanely gorgeous cast, sharp scripts, and a brooding vibe that is hard for even the most levelheaded adult to resist."
 Mike Hale of The New York Times gave the series an honorable mention on his list of the top TV shows of 2009.

 The show's second season opened to favorable reviews.
 On Metacritic, it has a score of 78 (out of 100) based on reviews from five critics, indicating "generally favorable reviews".
-As the series progressed and developed into the third season, critics praised the portrayals of the main characters and the development of the female characters such as Elena Gilbert played by Nina Dobrev, Bonnie Bennett played by Kat Graham, and Caroline Forbes played by Candice King.
+As the series progressed and developed into the third season, critics praised the portrayals of the main characters and the development of the female characters such as Elena Gilbert played by Nina Dobrev, Bonnie Bennett played by Kat Graham and Caroline Forbes played by Candice King.

 The third-season finale, "The Departed", received critical acclaim.
-Diana Steenbergen of IGN praised the episode and the writers for clearing up a couple of storylines and making all of them come to ahead.
+Diana Steenbergen of IGN praised the episode and the writers for clearing up a couple of storylines and making all of them come to a head.
 She also praised Dobrev's performance in this episode, addressing her behavior as another reason the final revelation from Meredith was more shocking and believable.
-Similarly, Mandi Bierly of Entertainment Weekly review praised the writer's skills in creating a more unexpected final twist.
+Similarly, Mandi Bierly of Entertainment Weekly review praised the writers' skills in creating a more unexpected final twist.